Safe third country

 5. The applicant has the possibility to apply for refugee status and, if it is established that the person is in fact a refugee, to obtain protection in accordance with the Refugee Convention.

-When faced with the safe third country argument, asylum applicants can provide facts and evidence showing that the country in question is not a safe third country for them personally and that due to justified reasons they were not able to apply for international protection there.[7]
-In a 2013 case concerning the safe third country provisions in force prior to the adoption of IPA, the Supreme Court had stressed that the burden of proof lies on the applicant to demonstrate that a country does not meet the criteria to be deemed a safe third country.[8]
+When faced with a safe third country argument, asylum applicants can provide facts and evidence showing that the country in question is not a safe third country for them personally and that justified reasons exist preventing them from applying for international protection there.[8]
+In a 2013 case concerning the safe third country provisions in force prior to the adoption of IPA, the Supreme Court had stressed that the burden of proving that a country does not meet the safe third country criteria is on the applicant.[9]

 Connection criteria

-The law does not specify when a sufficient connection between the applicant and safe third country – “a real opportunity to apply for international protection” exists.
+The law does not specify when the criteria of – “a real opportunity to apply for international protection” [10] and when it is established.

 According to the law, applicants whose claims are rejected as inadmissible on the ground of a safe third country concept are to be given a document in the language of the safe third country stating that their claim was not examined on the merits.[13]